 “Tackling poverty is a key priority for Rhondda Cynon Taf Council, with a high level of commitment from Elected Members, officers and frontline staff to minimise and mitigate the impact of poverty.

 Officers across partner organisations are currently working together to phase in a single, coherent tackling poverty programme.
 The first significant step has been to restructure the Communities First programme and refocus the service design that takes the best aspects what’s currently being delivered and promotes a more consistent approach across the eight Communities First clusters in the County Borough.

 This will be achieved through a targeted local community engagement approach to support early intervention and prevention for those identified as being most at risk and in need of support.
 In line with an asset based approach to community development and the Social Services & Wellbeing Act, Communities First Engagement Workers will work with individuals, listen to their aims for the future and support them to achieve their outcomes.
 This will include providing one to one mentoring support for someone as they visit an existing local specialist service in the community for the first time supporting them to ‘step-up’ or “step-down” from a service as they move towards reaching their goal or assisting them to reconnect with their community, family and develop their self confidence through local engagement activities” (Communities First Plan 2016-2017)

-Often, change has its beginning in the smallest of steps: in conversations about “tomorrow” rather than “yesterday” and questions about what small actions would tell them that they were moving forward, e.g. “I would know I was getting stronger if I didn’t ask my mum to pick the kids up from school but got them myself“.
+Often, change has its beginning in the smallest of steps: in conversations about “tomorrow” rather than “yesterday” and questions about what small actions would tell the individual that they were moving forward.
+It is in the small detail that goals can identified – these conversations are more conducive to sustainable change because only the individual knows the answer e.g. “I would know I was getting stronger if I didn’t ask my mum to pick the kids up from school but got them myself“.

 At the close of the Solution Focused Life Coach Training, Nicola Lewis, the Communities First Co-ordinator said: